Young-Yang-S/Machine-Learning/Other_Staffs/Good_Summary/Good_sentence.md

 1. Essentially, all models are wrong, but some are useful. -Geroge Box
 2. Happy families are all alike; every unhappy family is unhappy in its own way -Leo Tolstoy
+3. Whenever we are curious, confused or in doubt, we run the test and let the data speak for itself. -Mike Wolf